-The diagram shown at left indicates that the air pressure inside the sealed chamber has been increased.
+The diagram shown above indicates that the air pressure inside the sealed chamber has been increased.
 At this point the CWL of the bandpass is at 656.28nm.
 At this position we are looking at the Hydrogen-alpha line and the energy associated with that wavelength.

 The sealing of the cavity is done via the collimating and refocus lens so that the etalon itself is isolated from differential pressure.